 Initially focusing on hand and power tools, you will acquire the skills to utilise a range of woodworking machinery, CNC technology, laser equipment and digital manufacturing.

 Keen attention is paid to intelligent design that addresses issues such as markets, competitiveness, cost and environment and these criteria are closely linked with the ability of graduates to produce high-quality furniture product prototypes.

 A year-long work placement in year 3, in Ireland and overseas, ensures graduates gain invaluable experience and have a good understanding of their roles in industry.

-Common First Year - GA984 Furniture Design, Making and Technology
+Common First Year.
+Please visit this page for Module Information - GA984 Furniture Design, Making and Technology

 Through projects, students respond to design briefs and apply the design process through to finished prototypes.
 There is a focus on more industrial and automated machinery in Manufacturing Skills 2.